netalkGB/Digispark-SNES-Controller/README.md

 # Digispark-SNES-Controller
- Digispark SNES(SFC) controller HID controller
+ Digispark SNES(SFC) controller to HID controller

 ## How to make
 1. Upload this sketch to Digispark